 Grab some bread, wine, cheese & saucisson at the oldest grocery store in town – Épicerie J.A.
-Moisan (just outside Old Quebec) – and head over to the plains of Abraham to enjoy the beautiful weather and the stunning and most underrated views of Old Quebec and the river.
+Moisan in the St-Jean area.
+Head on over to this lovely park bordering the Plains of Abraham to enjoy underrated views of Old Quebec and St. Lawrence river.

 Visit the Fort St-Louis archaeological site

 You may have noticed that Terrace Dufferin, right by Château Frontenac, is dotted with plexiglass domes opening onto mysterious remains?
 Archaeologists uncovered significant evidence that the governor’s official residence, and, therefore, New France’s seat of power, stood right here from 1620 to 1834.

 It is now possible to explore the remains of Château Saint-Louis.
 They feature 120 artefacts and are cleverly designed to be visited through an augmented reality tour.

 Formerly a prison, Morrin Centre is now Quebec City’s flagship English-language cultural hub.
 It’s inside a stunning 200-year old building filled with history and obscure inmate stories.
 It also features a Victorian-era library containing over 25,000 books, an old-timey chemistry lab, and is home to Canada’s first learned societies.
 It’s even possible to book a traditional afternoon tea, complete with period costumes and Victorian etiquette lessons.

 Additionally, it’s one of the prime locations of Louise Penny’s detective novel “Bury Your Dead” featuring the popular Officer Gamache.